REAL ID extension granted for Oklahoma

-OKLAHOMA (KFTA) — The state of Oklahoma gets a REAL ID extension through September 2020, according to the Oklahoma Department of Public Safety.
+OKLAHOMA (KNWA) — The state of Oklahoma gets a REAL ID extension through September 2020, according to the Oklahoma Department of Public Safety.

 This means the driver’s licenses and ID cards residents currently have will be accepted for flying on commercial airlines or entering federal buildings.